 “One reason why we don’t have a Silicon Valley in Pakistan is because IT firms don’t talk.
 They hide.”
 That’s how the discussion with Syed Hashim Hassan, CEO of Authentik, started.
 He apparently speaks from experience.
 Hassan had a solution to a very commonplace problem: consumers don’t know what they are consuming.
 Hashim wanted a tech-based solution that would allow consumers to track and trace the products they bought, making the complete supply chain for that specific product, absolutely transparent.
 Having a strong background in business and publishing, he identified a software company to develop the solution for him.
-“The result was not only were they unable to deliver, they also ran off with the idea,” explains Hashim.
+“The result was not only where they were unable to deliver, but they also ran off with the idea,” explains Hashim.

 What Hashim was trying to do with Authentik was simple and applicable across industries.
 “Authentik isn’t confined to pharmaceuticals; it can be applied to cosmetics.
 Because each ingredient has its own identity, the end user can be sure about what they are buying and whether it is genuine or counterfeit.”